IsThatFearny/quartz/content/Greek World 1B - Semester 2/Greek World Tutorial 1.md

 4. In what circumstances was this speech made?
 When, where, and how was it
 delivered?
 What were the purposes of such funerals and speeches?

 This specific funeral oration was made at the burial of those soldiers who perished in the first year of the Peloponnesian war.
 It was delivered to a very large audience (Thucydides makes this abundantly clear), mourning as a collective for the war dead.
-The purpose of funeral orations such as this
+These speeches were not in the form of a eulogy as we might conceive of it: indeed, there is little reference to the identities of the mourned or their contributions to society; rather, the purpose of funeral orations such as this was to identify those present with a 'collective self-image' (as Carey puts it), largely to emphasise the value of the war to the wider Athenian community.
+The purpose of the oration is to console the audience that their great loss is not in vain: it is for the sake of the defense of Athenian democracy, virtues, and culture.

 5. Did Pericles really say this?
 Think about Thucydides and his role in this.
 Who is
 Thucydides?